jacksheehy15/milestone-project-1/README.md

 I found the website [Lollapalooza.com](https://www.lollapalooza.com/) and [Tomorrowland.com](https://www.tomorrowland.com/) really useful when I was looking for what kind of content I need to have.

-A massive thank you to my mentor Seun Owinokoko for suggesting that I look through the following README.md file by a fellow Code Institute student Chloe.
+A massive thank you to my mentor Seun Owonikoko for suggesting that I look through the following README.md file by a fellow Code Institute student Chloe.
 - [Chloe's README.md file](https://github.com/chloelewisdev/milestone-project-1/blob/master/README.md#User-Experience)

 - I got the code for the Contact Form [Here](https://mdbootstrap.com/docs/jquery/modals/forms/)